openshift/insights-operator/docs/gathered-data.md

 Only pods with a failing status are collected.
 Failed pods belonging to a job that has later succeeded are ignored.

+**Conditional data**: This data is collected only if the "installers.datahub.sap.com" resource is found in the cluster.

 Relevant Kubernetes API docs:
   - https://pkg.go.dev/k8s.io/client-go/kubernetes/typed/core/v1
   - https://pkg.go.dev/k8s.io/client-go/kubernetes/typed/batch/v1